Davidwallacesadler/DailySwiftCodingProblems/README.md

 ### October

+#### 10/5:
+Let X be a set of n intervals on the real line.
+We say that a set of points P "stabs" X if every interval in X contains at least one point in P. Compute the smallest set of points that stabs X. For example, given the intervals [(1, 4), (4, 5), (7, 9), (9, 12)], you should return [4, 9].

 #### 10/4:
 Write a program that checks whether an integer is a palindrome.
 For example, 121 is a palindrome, as well as 888.
 678 is not a palindrome.
 Do not convert the integer into a string.